 María Elena García, Associate Professor, Comparative History of Ideas and Jackson School of International Studies

-María Elena García is an associate professor in the Comparative History of Ideas and the Jackson School of International Studies at the University of Washington.
-She received her PhD in Anthropology at Brown University and has been a Mellon Fellow at Wesleyan University and Tufts University.
-Her first book, Making Indigenous Citizens: Identities, Development, and Multicultural Activism in Peru (Stanford, 2005) examines Indigenous politics and multicultural activism in Peru.
-Her work on Indigeneity and interspecies politics in the Andes has appeared in multiple edited volumes and journals such as Anthropology Now, Anthropological Quarterly, International Journal of Bilingual Education and Bilingualism, Journal of Latin American and Caribbean Anthropology, Latin American Perspectives, and Latin American and Caribbean Ethnic Studies.
-Her second book project, Cuy Politics, explores the cultural politics of guinea pig lives and deaths in Andean communities, breeding farms, laboratories, and markets.
+María Elena García is director of the Comparative History of Ideas program and associate professor in the Jackson School of International Studies at the University of Washington.
+She received her PhD in Anthropology at Brown University.
+Her first book, Making Indigenous Citizens (Stanford, 2005) examines Indigenous politics and multicultural activism in Peru.
+Her work on Indigeneity and interspecies politics in the Andes has appeared in multiple edited volumes and journals.
+Her second book project, Cuy Politics, explores the lives, deaths, and representations of guinea pigs as one way to think about the cultural politics of contemporary Peru, especially in relation to food, race, and violence.

-Celia Lowe, Associate Professor, Anthropology and Jackson School of International Studies
+José Antonio Lucero, Associate Professor, Jackson School of International Studies